GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 #### Key Considerations
 In order to edit and customize the deployment to align to your requirements, please consider the following.
-**Note: All the variables stated in the below sections reside in [commonVariables.hcl](https://github.com/GoogleCloudPlatform/gcp-fedramp-quickstart/blob/master/commonVariables.hcl) and [variables.hcl](https://github.com/GoogleCloudPlatform/gcp-fedramp-quickstart/blob/master/variables.hcl), and must be updated in these two files only.**
+**Note: All the variables stated in the below sections reside in [commonVariables.hcl](https://github.com/GoogleCloudPlatform/gcp-fedramp-quickstart/blob/main/Infrastructure/commonVariables.hcl) and [variables.hcl](https://github.com/GoogleCloudPlatform/gcp-fedramp-quickstart/blob/main/Infrastructure/variables.hcl), and must be updated in these two files only.**

 ##### devops.hcl variables
 The devops.hcl file will:
 * Deploy a devops project, and
 * Create a terraform state storage bucket

-Please ensure that values for devops project ID "devops_project_id" (in variables.hcl) and bucket name "terraform_state_storage_bucket"  (in commonVariables.hcl) are globally unique.
+Ensure that values for devops project ID "devops_project_id" (in variables.hcl) and bucket name "terraform_state_storage_bucket"  (in commonVariables.hcl) are globally unique.

 ##### network.hcl variables
 The network.hcl will: